microsoft/coe-starter-kit/coe-cli/docs/alm/maturity/readme.md

 #### Nurture and Citizen Makers

-- Do you have a [Training and Upskilling](https://docs.microsoft.com/power-platform/guidance/adoption/training-strategy) program for your makers to help them learn key concepts to grow your pool of Advanced Makers?
+- Do you have a [Training and Upskilling](https://docs.microsoft.com/power-platform/guidance/adoption/training-strategy) program for your makers to help them learn key concepts to grow your pool of Makers?
 - Do you have an Internal [Champions](https://docs.microsoft.com/en-us/power-platform/guidance/adoption/champions) Community established?
 - Do you have the [CoE Starter Kit – Nurture](https://docs.microsoft.com/power-platform/guidance/coe/nurture-components) module adopted?
-- Do you have show and Tell sessions to demonstrate Advanced Maker Concepts?
+- Do you have show and Tell sessions to demonstrate Maker Concepts?
 - Do you have an adoption campaign to demonstrate how fusion development processes work?
 - Do you have a career path options for makers?
-- Have you built a community of mentors to share Advanced Maker concepts and best practices?
+- Have you built a community of mentors to share Maker concepts and best practices?
 - Do you have a Common development strategy and goals for Citizen and Professional developers?

 #### Automation